 Retinal Detachment occurs when the retina splits from the back of the eye because of injury, infection, inflammation or other causes.
+It’s important to look for symptoms in Retinal Detachment as it’s utterly painless when it happens.
 Patients who suffer from symptoms such as sudden flashes of light, floating spots in the vision, or hazy vision, may be having a retinal detachment and must immediately visit an ophthalmologist for treatment to prevent permanent vision loss.
 The range of treatment options, including laser surgery or insertion of devices to hold the retina in place, is dependent on the degree of detachment suffered.

 There are three main types of Retinal Detachment

 - Rhegmatogenous: The most common kind of retina detachment, usually caused by ages.
 Can also occur from injury, surgery or nearsightedness.

 - Tractional: Caused from diabetes damaging the blood vessels in the back of the eye